adlawren/bailey/README.md

 # Acknowledgements

-This project was constructed using a fork of the [electron-boilerplate](https://github.com/szwacz/electron-boilerplate) project, maintained by szwacz and fellow contributors.
+This project was constructed using a fork of the [electron-boilerplate](https://github.com/szwacz/electron-boilerplate) project.

 # License